 7. ON THE STREET; ART, WARES & PERFORMERS.
 Whether it was graffiti, street performances, the uniquely French Subway advertising, the juxtaposition of the quirky street art posters on the side of mansions, or street vendors selling some unique wares (like this ‘cheeky’ snow white cushion), there was definitely a casual and sometimes ‘gritty’ edge to the city that is known to be quite refined and polished.

 8. ICE TEA IN JAM JARS.
-Ok, so this is really quite specific and we don’t expect you to get it (you kind of have to be there for this one), but we were so in love with the way each shop had it’s own little point of difference.
+We were so in love with the way each shop had it’s own little point of difference.
 We walked into a bakery with the most magnificently decorated and opulent looking formal cakes on display, only to see that the interior was such a casual, homely vibe with homemade ice teas served out of jam jars, wedges of delicious cake and the owner’s cat curled up on the most comfortable lounge and the sun streaming in over piles of old French poetry books.

 It really is all the random little things that will keep us going back to Paris.
 We love the people, vibe, food, drink, sights and sounds … and after the tourist trail is done and you’re all ‘museumed-out’ then there is nothing better than kicking back and enjoying the real soul of this place.